Creating a Legacy Scan

 Test optimizations

 Skip parameters by patterns - You can define which parameters you want to skip in order to improve scan time.
-Learn more about Skipping parameters.
+You can skip parameters that will cause performance issues.

 Target parameter locations - Settings are used to manually point the scanner which parts of the request (address) to attack.

 In most cases, this is enough to provide a high-quality scan.
 Select all available options if you want the deepest scan and don't care about the long scan time.
 In this case, the scanner will check all parts of the request (address), which will significantly increase the scanning time.
 In some cases, this can improve scan results.
-Learn more about Target parameter locations.
+The available locations are:

 Summary and scheduling